 My inbox is filled with emails whose subjects yell “Vote now!”
 No, we haven’t time warped to the November presidential election.
 It is the time of year for corporate annual meetings, which are typically held between April and June.
 Therefore, it is also the time of the year for shareholder voting and shareholder advocacy.
 How do shareholders vote?

-When you invest in a share, or stock, in a corporation, you become a part owner.
-As part owner, you have the right to vote in the annual meeting.
+When you invest in a share, or stock, in a corporation, you become a part-owner.
+As part-owner, you have the right to vote in the annual meeting.
 You also have the right to help shape the corporation into a sustainable corporation.

-Shareholders resolutions, or shareholder proposals, may be introduced by shareholders who meet certain criteria.
+Shareholder resolutions, or shareholder proposals, may be introduced by shareholders who meet certain criteria.
 These resolutions provide shareholders with a way to create change within or for the corporation.

 An example of a 2019 shareholder resolution, to voted on at the 2020 annual meeting, is a resolution for American Express:

 Shareholders request American Express report on the company’s global median gender/racial pay gap, including associated policy, reputational, competitive, and operational risks, and risks related to recruiting and retaining diverse talent…

 Nearly 400 shareholder resolutions were filed in 2019.
 These resolutions will be voted on in the 2020 annual meetings.
 Green America provides a comprehensive list of shareholders resolutions being voted on in 2020.
 Table 1 at the end of this article highlights certain resolutions being voted on in 2020.